-Control the mail: Stay on top of paper clutter by not allowing mail to pile up.
+Stay on top of paper clutter by not allowing mail to pile up.
 You can create a system for storing coupons, important bills, and recyclable material.
 Plus, you can call companies and remove yourself from their mailing lists.

-Donate often: Make donating a part of your life.
+Make donating a part of your life.
 Find your local Goodwill, Salvation Army, and animal or homeless shelter to donate unused or lightly worn items.

-Implement a one in, one out policy: Treat your closets, cabinets, and drawers like a nightclub.
+Treat your closets, cabinets, and drawers like a nightclub.
 If a new item goes in, something else must come out.
 This tactic will help keep the number of possessions roughly stable over time.

-Store strategically: Store items near where they’re most used.
+Store items near where they’re most used.
 Not having to walk across your home will make it easier to put items away.

-Go paper-free: In today’s digital age, there’s an easier way to stay organized.
+In today’s digital age, there’s an easier way to stay organized.
 Take pictures or scan important documents then organize them on a hard drive or cloud storage account.
 Once done, shred and recycle the paper.